 Worst Amiga Book Ever: The A-Z of Commodore Amiga Games by Kieren Hawken (Book Review)

-Quite simply, The A-Z of Commodore Amiga Games by Kieren Hawken is the worst Amiga book I have ever read.
+Kieren Hawken's book The A-Z of Commodore Amiga Games is the worst Amiga book I have ever read.
 It's a rambling collection of game "reviews" by an extremely biased and Atari ST obsessed trouble-maker, and the majority of the reviews seem to have been copied and pasted from his other "books".
 The "reviews" are full of spelling mistakes, poor grammar, incorrect facts, and downright lies.
 No proof-reading seems to have taken place.
 The writing is at a level comparable to a child, still learning basic writing at primary school.
 I suspect the author has never even played these games on the Amiga, and simply stole screenshots from YouTube for his Amiga "reviews".

 I'll briefly go through some of the worst reviews I noticed in this book to explain why it's a waste of your time and money.